compulsiveassembler/num_integrator/README.md

 # num_integrator
-Numeric Integration tool written in Rust, as a way to refresh basic calculus skills.
-Will incorporate into other rust projects.
+Numeric Integration tool, written in several languages as a learning tool.